Introduction to Evaluations

 Impact evaluations gauge the success of a program—where success can be broadly or narrowly defined.
 They help us weed out less effective interventions from successful ones and also help us improve existing programs.

-The primary purpose of impact evaluation is to determine whether a program has an impact (on a few key outcomes), and more specifically, to quantify how large that impact is.
+The primary purpose of impact evaluation is to determine whether a program has an impact on a few key outcomes, and more specifically, to quantify how large that impact is.
 What is impact?
 In our chlorine example, impact is how much healthier people are because of the program than they would have been without the program.
-Or more specifically, how much lower the incidence of diarrhea is than it would have been otherwise.
+Or, more specifically, impact is how much lower the incidence of diarrhea is than it would have been otherwise.

 Getting this number correct is more difficult than it sounds.
 It is possible to measure the incidence of diarrhea in a population that received the program.
-But “how they would have been otherwise” is impossible to measure directly—just as it is impossible to measure the United States economy today had the Nazis won World War II, or to determine today’s most deadly disease if penicillin was not discovered in Alexander Fleming’s dirty laboratory in 1928 in London.
-It is possible that Germany would have become the dominant economy in the world, or alternatively, the Nazis may have fallen just a few years later.
-It is possible that minor wounds would still be one of the largest killers, or alternatively, some close relative of penicillin could have been discovered in another laboratory in a different part of the world.
-In our chlorine example, it is possible that without chlorine, people would have remained just as sick as they were before.
-Or it is possible that they would have started boiling their water instead, and the only thing chlorine did was substitute one technology for another—suggesting that people are not really any healthier because of the chlorine.
+But “how they would have been otherwise” is impossible to measure directly—just as it is impossible to measure the United States economy today had the Nazis won World War II, or to determine today’s most deadly disease if penicillin was not discovered in Alexander Fleming’s laboratory in 1928 in London.
+It is possible that Germany would have become the dominant economy in the world; alternatively, the Nazis may have fallen just a few years later.
+It is possible that minor wounds would still be one of the largest killers; alternatively, some close relative of penicillin could have been discovered in another laboratory in a different part of the world.
+In our chlorine example, it is possible that, without chlorine, people would have remained just as sick as they were before.
+Or it is possible that they would have started boiling their water instead, and the only thing chlorine distribution did was substitute one technology for another—suggesting that people are not really any healthier because of the program.

 5. Cost-Benefit/Effectiveness/Comparison Analyses